Geher-Marcell/FiveHundredCigarettes/README.md

 # 1.20.4 Minecraft Spigot plugin

-### This plugin is a joke.
-Don't take it seriously.

 ## What is this plugin?
-This plugin adds tobacco and cigarettes to the game.
-You can use it to puff smokes or smug it into your friend's country.
+This plugin adds smoking to vanilla minecraft.

 ## How to use it